jakeogh/colorpipe/README.md

 sys     0m4.282s

-# yep. so not a good option for a general solution. the command could just keep running forever because we wanted the first 10 lines
+# Yep.
+So not a good option for a general solution.
+# The command could just keep running forever because we wanted the first 10 lines.
 # ask #tcl
 # #tcl aspect:
 #    I think the simplest script to dwyw is something like: trap exit SIGPIPE; spawn -noecho {*}$argv; expect